 We, at ergonofis, take the value and sustainability of our products at heart.
 We are relentlessly obsessed with quality to offer you the best standing desks on the market.
 We believe that working on a great standing desk is at the basis of a productive and creative workday, that it will inspire you to thrive while keeping you healthy.
 This is why we put an enormous amount of thought into what kind of materials we use, where we get it from, and who crafts it.

-So let’s take a closer look at our wood standing desks: what kind of wood are they made off, why we chose to work with hardwood, what it means when we talk about sourced from sustainable forests, and why we think it is important to have them crafted locally.
-We have two types of wooden standing desks: the Sway, available in maple, birch, and walnut, and the Alive, made with live edge solid wood, available in walnut or maple.
-We’ll delve a little deeper into the details to help you choose the right one for you!
+So let’s take a closer look at our wood standing desks: what kind of wood species they are made off, why we chose to work with hardwood, what it means when we talk about sourced from sustainable forests, and why we think it is important to have them crafted locally.
+We have three types of woods for our standing desks: the Sway desk, available in maple, walnut and cherrywood, and the Alive desk, made with live edge solid wood, available in walnut or maple.
+We’ll delve a little deeper into the details to help you choose the right one for your office desk!

 What does it mean when we say sustainable?

 Sustainability is one of the values ergonofis was built on.
 It, therefore, goes without saying that we make sure the wood we use for our wooden standing desks is sourced from sustainably managed and durable forests.
 Our maple, cherry wood, and walnut wood come from Canada and the United States, from distributors that do not practice clear-cutting.
 We want to focus on the long term, making sure that the forests are managed in a way that does not harm the ecosystem, that protects wildlife, and that is going to be reseeded for future generations to benefit from.